 Full professor in the Department of Physics at the University of Coimbra since 2000.
-Author of several books and numerous scientific, pedagogical and dissemination articles.
+Author of more than 60 books and numerous scientific, pedagogical and dissemination articles.
 He is the recipient of several National awards.
-Former director of the General Library of the University of Coimbra and Coordinator of the Knowledge area at the Francisco Manuel dos Santos Foundation.
-Current director of the Rómulo – Ciência Viva Center at the University of Coimbra and the Ciência Aberta collection from book publisher Gradiva.
+Former director of the General Library of the University of Coimbra, the Knowledge area at the Francisco Manuel dos Santos Foundation and the Rómulo – Ciência Viva Center at the University of Coimbra.
+Current director of the Ciência Aberta collection from book publisher Gradiva.

 Research Fellow at the Interuniversity Centre for the History of Science and Technology (CIUHCT).
 Historian of the connections between science and colonialism in Africa (19th-20th cent.).
 Works as a professional playwright and dramaturge since 2016.
 Explores the use of historical knowledge of the sciences in theatre.

 Head of Communication at Instituto Superior Técnico.
 Lecturer in Science Communication and Social Media for Scientists, FCSH NOVA and Universidade Nova de Lisboa Doctoral School.
 Her main interests are the use of theatre improvisation techniques and storytelling in Science Communication.
 Coordinator of science radio show 90 Segundos de Ciência.
 Founder and former President of Portuguese Science Communicators Network SciComPT.

 Professor of English and Theatre Studies at the University of Oxford.
 Her books include Science on Stage: From Doctor Faustus to Copenhagen, Theatre and Evolution from Ibsen to Beckett, and most recently The Cambridge Companion to Theatre and Science.